Transportation Management Associations

 MOST (Mobility Management Strategies) (http://mo.st)

-MOST is a European partnerships to encourage sustainable transportation, with special programs dealing with travel related to tourism, medical services, education and special events.
-It's main aim is to develop and evaluate Mobility Management (MM) strategies.
+MOST is a European partnership to encourage sustainable transportation, with special programs dealing with travel related to tourism, medical services, education and special events.
+Its main aim is to develop and evaluate Mobility Management (MM) strategies.
 It is a combined research and demonstration project.
 MOST is sponsoring a number of case studies and examples of mobility centers that provide transportation management coordination and services.

 Black Creek Regional TMA (www.blackcreekcarpool.org)